hackclub/hackclub/workshops/Simple Js Clock/Readme.md

 ![Image](https://media.giphy.com/media/xT1XGLSb5E1VjIUw4E/giphy.gif)

-It will look something like this:
+It will look something like this (But make sure you do add some custom CSS!) :
 ![Image](https://cloud-azpvjrywa.vercel.app/image.png)

 Here's the [live demo][final_live_demo] and [final code][final_code]